-Create Christmas Magic in your Entry
+Create Christmas Magic in your Entryway

 My goal for my entrance was to make a statement with refined elegance.
 For my color scheme I chose green & gold (against the black chest).
 Once I decided on the mood and the colors, I collected what I owned and began to build.
 I removed the two side-by-side mirrors that hung here for years and replaced them with this holiday scroll.
 The scroll itself made a huge statement on its own, but I still needed to frame it.
 I chose this playful yet elegant antique brass advent garland and some greenery.
 I like how the two gold conic trees frame and balance, but their slightly different sizes don’t make it too perfect.

-Decor Tip: When decor is too balanced and matching it can feel expected and boring.
+Decor Tip: When decor is too balanced and matching, it can feel expected and boring.
 The goal is to create balance without perfection.

 I used all faux greenery here to create a look that would last through the holidays.
 You can also use old vintage-inspired books and a wooden stand to add interest and create varying heights for the display.

 Before I began decorating this space, I knew three things:

 - I wanted it to be a great farmhouse statement.